ghostunnel/ghostunnel/README.md

 ### Build

-We use [glide](https://github.com/Masterminds/glide) to manage dependencies.
+We use [glide](https://github.com/Masterminds/glide) for vendoring.
-Use `go get github.com/Masterminds/glide` or `brew install glide` to install it first.
+Use `go get github.com/Masterminds/glide` or `brew install glide` to install it.

 Then, build ghostunnel and run tests: